 The oldest hotel in Hawaii, the 791-room Moana Surfrider, opened in 1901 and was the first luxury property along Waikiki Beach, beating out famed establishments like the Royal Hawaiian by more than 25 years.
 The historic hotel is often referred to as "The First Lady of Waikiki," and while it undoubtedly embodies old-time elegance, it is also rumored to be haunted, per the following.

 Jane Stanford, cofounder of Stanford University, died in her room at Moana Surfrider on Feb.
 28, 1905, where she had gone following an attempt on her life.
 She had been poisoned one month earlier at her Nob Hill mansion in San Francisco, when she consumed water that tasted bitter.
-According to a report by Stanford Magazine, a subsequent investigation showed the quaff had been laced with a lethal dose of strychnine.
-The maid fell under suspicion and was dismissed, though no evidence existed pointing to a specific culprit or motive.
+According to a report by Stanford Magazine, a subsequent investigation showed the drink had been laced with a lethal dose of strychnine.
+Her maid fell under suspicion and was dismissed, though no evidence existed pointing to a specific culprit or motive.
 Depressed and suffering from a cold, Stanford sailed to Hawaii to recover.

 On the evening of her passing, Stanford allegedly asked for soda to settle her stomach, which her personal secretary, Bertha Berner, prepared for her.
 According to the report, Berner was a trusted employee of 20 years, and the only other individual also present during the previous incident.
 Stanford died in her hotel room that evening of what was determined to be yet another case of strychnine poisoning.
 Berner was never charged with the murder, and what exactly happened remains a mystery to this day.

 According to account by HHA, there have been reports that the her ghost still frequents the hotel.
 Guests and hotel staff have said that they've seen her roaming around at night trying to find her room (and perhaps a glass of water).